aleksandr-efimenko/inspirational-homepage/README.md

 # Inspirational Homepage
-This is a React-Redux to-do list application which allows the user to set their tasks.
-The user's visual experience is enriched with images, quotes and weather information fetched from APIs.
+Welcome to Inspirational Homepage, a React-Redux to-do list stored in Firebase application enriched with images, quotes, and weather information fetched from APIs.
+Users can set their tasks and enjoy a visually engaging experience.

 > [Live demo hosted on Netlify](https://inspirational-page-react.netlify.app/)